nanyang-temples/nanyang-data.info/content/home-page.md

 This site is based on the Github organization [nanyang-temples](https://github.com/nanyang-temples).
-It provides data on Chinese religious sites from across Southeast Asia.
+This site vizualizes the GIS data provided there on overseas Chinese and other sites from across Southeast Asia.